 The quickest and safest way to pay is by Paypal, so we would always recommend that you encourage buyers to go through the Paypal system.
 However if customers are having problems paying, there’s a link at the bottom of the basket taking them to a form where they can detail their problem.
-That automatically sends an email to the seller and to our support team (as well as to the customer confirming their order) letting them know a customer has bought an item but needs help paying.
+That automatically sends an email to the seller (as well as to the customer confirming their order) letting them know a customer has bought an item but needs help paying.

 In the majority of cases, the issue will be:

 - the customer doesn’t have a Paypal account

 - the customer wants to pay by debit or credit card and doesn’t realise Paypal allows card payments by checking out as a guest, or PayPal are forcing them to log in or sign up to PayPal